Under Armour Inc. (UA) Stock: Evaluating the Market Performance

 UA) stock’s latest price update

-Under Armour Inc. (NYSE: UA)’s stock price has gone rise by 2.80 in comparison to its previous close of 7.51, however, the company has experienced a -3.98% decrease in its stock price over the last five trading days.
+Under Armour Inc. (NYSE: UA)’s stock price has dropped by -0.13 in relation to previous closing price of 7.83.
 The Wall Street Journal reported on 08/03/22 that Under Armour Lowers Profit Targets for Year

 UA’s Market Performance

-Under Armour Inc. (UA) has experienced a -3.98% fall in stock performance for the past week, with a -5.51% drop in the past month, and a -30.58% drop in the past quarter.
-The volatility ratio for the week is 2.93%, and the volatility levels for the past 30 days are at 2.62% for UA.
-The simple moving average for the past 20 days is -3.87% for UA’s stock, with a -6.06% simple moving average for the past 200 days.
+UA’s stock has fallen by 0.00% in the past week, with a monthly drop of -4.05% and a quarterly drop of -27.46%.
+The volatility ratio for the week is 2.89% while the volatility levels for the last 30 days are 2.66% for Under Armour Inc. The simple moving average for the past 20 days is -2.43% for UA’s stock, with a -4.83% simple moving average for the past 200 days.

 Analysts’ Opinion of UA